 Summer sun is here and the garden is bursting with life!
-The combination of a few hot days, interspersed with rain showers, is enough to transform the place into an abundant, productive garden as we see seedlings maturing into the plants we recognise.
+According to this st. charles commercial landscaping company, the combination of a few hot days, interspersed with rain showers, is enough to transform the place into an abundant, productive garden as we see seedlings maturing into the plants we recognise.
 The last weeks of June are the time to keep on sowing to ensure a plentiful harvest for late Summer and early Autumn.
 The last few weeks at OxGrow have seen much digging, raking and watering.
 We have so many plants growing now it can be hard to remember them all!
 The broad beans are bursting out of their nets but still need a little more time to fully develop.
 Onions and leeks are steadily ripening and a few strawberries are beginning to weigh down their stems.
 In addition, the harvest bed is full with potatoes, carrots, parsnips, sweet corn, and cabbages.
 More recently, salads, tomatoes, cucumbers, squashes and pumpkins have been planted.

 Elsewhere in the garden we are excited to be growing some plants from heritage seeds.
 The aim of heritage seeds is to conserve varieties of vegetable that are no longer widely available.
 This may be varieties that were grown in earlier periods but are not used in large scale growing.
 The seeds are collected and maintained by gardeners, farmers or ‘seed guardians’.
 They can then be collected by a seed bank to be redistributed to interested gardeners.
 Currently we are growing Dudi (Tower Hamlets variety), Achocha and Lablab (Yings variety).
 The Achocha is a climbing plant that will produce small cucumber-type fruits which can be eaten raw or cooked in stir fries and curries.
 Dudi (also known as bottle gourd) is also a climbing or trailing vine.
 It will produce white flowers and fruits which can be eaten when young.
 Later, the gourds can be turned into pots, instruments or bird houses.
 Lablab is a bean which also produces beautiful flowers.
 It will be fun to observe how this interesting and attractive bed of plants develops!